 The Basics on Diggers, Bulldozers and Cranes

 Diggers or excavators, bulldozers and cranes are easily the most important and versatile heavy machinery on any construction site.
 These big tools normally consist of two sections; the house and the undercarriage.
 The house contains the main boom for the excavator and pulley system for the crane, engine, fuel/hydraulic oil tanks, counterweights and the cabin for the operator.
-The undercarriage has the wheels, track frame, the tracks, outriggers, final drives and blade for the dozer.
+The undercarriage has the wheels, track frame, the tracks, outriggers, drilling, final drives and blade for the dozer.

 How Diggers, Bulldozers and Cranes Work